kassko/data-mapper/README.md

 The code above means:
 * the default mapping format is yaml_file
 * by default, mapping yaml files are located in 'c:\mapping'
-* except for the Watch class which override the yaml mapping file location to 'c:\some_project\mapping\watch.yml'
+* except for the Watch class which overrides the yaml mapping file location to 'c:\some_project\mapping\watch.yml'
 * the Keyboard class uses the annotations format

 ### Configuration reference ###